-Your Mortgage Broker in Leicester is available from 8 am – 10 pm, seven days a week!
+Your Mortgage Broker in Leicester is available from early until late, seven days a week!
 Don’t ever feel free to get in touch; our advisors will be waiting by the phone for your call.

 Customer service is at the heart of our company, and we work solely for you.
 For a free mortgage consultation.
 Please fill out our form on the contact us page or give us a call.
 We can’t wait to hear from you!

 At the start of the Coronavirus pandemic, the Government promised that all borrowers would be allowed a three-month mortgage payment holiday if they needed it.
 Most lenders followed the Government’s guidelines and did their best to help out their borrowers during these hard few months.

 We feel that it is best, to sum up, what mortgage payment holidays are, what lenders are doing, and who can deliver you with help and advice through these next few months.

 Mortgage payment holidays are an agreement entered into with your bank, building society or mortgage lender to defer your monthly mortgage payments for a set period.
 In this case, 3-months.

 It does not mean you never have to pay the amount back, but the interest you defer gets added back onto the loan amount, while your capital balance will not decrease.
 In other words, your mortgage amount will increase slightly, and you will continue to attract interest on the whole amount.

 When you are ready to continue the payments, this could mean that either your monthly payments recalculated at a slightly higher level or your mortgage term increases to some extent.

 Most lenders will probably prefer not to extend your mortgage term as this could take you past their standard retirement ages, but the detail on this will follow in due course.